y3mi/docs/content/usage/getting-started/login.md

 ## SDK

-Please see uthentication in the [sdk reference](/site/usage/reference/sdk/authentication).
+Please see authentication in the [sdk reference](/site/usage/reference/sdk/authentication).